ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 ## [From _The Wichita city eagle._](https://chroniclingamerica.loc.gov/lccn/sn85032573/1876-05-25/ed-1/seq-4)

 #### 1876-05-25 &middot; Wichita, Kan.

 <table style="width: 100%;"><tr><td style="width: 50%">

- would appear that insect­
-ivorous birds have been almost exter­
-minated iu some parts of France, and
-injurious insects have increased pro­
-portionately, so that they have become
-a formidable scourge.
-Everlasting Fence Posts.
 A correspondent of the Western llu­
 ral says :
 &quot;I discovered many years ago that